LaravelDaily/course-react-parking/docs/Lesson 3 - React routing.md

 npm install react-router-dom --save
 ```

-2. After successful installation let's prepare our first components we are going to navigate between.
-Create new file `src/views/Home.jsx` with the following content.
+2. After successful installation let's prepare the first components we are going to navigate between.
+Create a new file `src/views/Home.jsx` with the following content.

 ```jsx
 function Home() {